sytabaresa/kingly/README.md

 conventional FSMs.
 Statecharts provide a very efficient way of sharing behavior, so that the complexity of a statechart no longer explodes but tends to faithfully represent the complexity of the reactive system it describes.

-In games, they are most known for being used in AI, but they are also common in implementations of user input handling, navigating menu screens, parsing text, network protocols, and other asynchronous behavior in connection with embedded systems.
+In (average-complexity) games, they are most known for being used for AI, but they are also common in implementations of user input handling, navigating menu screens, parsing text, network protocols, and other asynchronous behavior in connection with embedded systems.

-As far as user interface is concerned, the most quoted study on the subject is *Constructing the user interface with statecharts* by Ian Horrocks.
+As far as user interface is concerned, a common reference is *Constructing the user interface with statecharts* by Ian Horrocks.
 A valuable ressource from the inventor of the graphical language of the statecharts is *Modeling Reactive Systems with Statecharts: The STATEMATE Approach* by Professor David Harel.